hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ![](/img/bookinfo-all-pods.png)

-Once everything is up, all workloads would get registered under spire server.
+Once everything is up, all workloads would get registered under SPIRE server.

 **4.6** You can verify the registration of workloads using the following command: